byeKhoXx/Project-5GSFN-MCYBERS/README.md

 Example:
 > inlfux
 > show databases      #to display the available local databases
 > use <database name>
 > show measurements
 > select * from flows

+Example Delete table flows:
+> delete from flows, ports     #it deletes the whole table.
+When generating new flows the table reappears!
 ```
 For more info of InfluxDB, Telegraf and Graphana, go to *Day 6 Lab*.